mothugget/OrderItem/README.md

 ## Diagrams

 The diagrams in the planning section were created in tthe draw.io extension for VSCode.
-I exported them as png for hassle free viewing.
-However, I find they look much better in the draw.io extension, and recommend using it to view the diagrams if possible. [link: Draw.IO extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio)
+I exported them as png for hassle free viewing. [link: Draw.IO extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio)